Skip to content

 # <- server responds OK or not

-# -> client sends all lines of its message and ends with a line containing only the character .
+# -> client sends all the lines of its message and ends with a line containing the single character .

 # <- server responds OK or not

 # indicates an error.
-The response may consist of several lines, all beginning with xxx- except for the last one
+The answer may consist of several lines all beginning with xxx- except the last one

 MAIL="mail2.txt"